kajalv/advanced-cpp/cPlusPlus/notes/README.md

 For example, if the exception is going to be displayed to the user, there is no point showing them obscure errors which will be meaningless to them.
 Also, if the calling code doesn't know about your exception, throwing std::exception will ensure it gets handled.

+# Notes on Copy Constructor

+In a custom object - the assignment operator performs a shallow copy.
+This becomes a problem when there are pointers.
+We may not want to copy the pointer itself, it may get deallocated and invalidated, etc.
+So we need to overload the copy constructor and assignment operator in this case.